 Interstate 410 Texas

-Interstate 410 (Connally Loop) is a beltway around San Antonio.
-The northeastern quadrant overlaps with IH 35 between Kirby and Windcrest.
-SH 16 accompanies the western third of IH 410 from south San Antonio to Leon Valley.
+The northeastern quadrant of IH 410 overlaps with IH 35 between Kirby and Windcrest.
+The Interstate Route Log and Finder List however does not attribute the overlapped mileage with IH 35 to IH 410.
+SH 16 accompanies the western third of the beltway, from south San Antonio to Leon Valley.
 The state highway travels north from Zapata on the Rio Grande to U.S. 281 near Antelope, just south of Wichita Falls.
-The Interstate Route Log and Finder List does not attribute the overlapped mileage with IH 35 to IH 410.
-The zero milepost is located at the southwestern exchange with IH 35.
+The zero milepost for IH 410 is the southwestern exchange with IH 35.
 Interchanges are numbered in a clockwise direction from that point.

-Interstate 410 around San Antonio was constructed through the 1950s and 1960s.
+Loop 410 around San Antonio was constructed through the 1950s and 1960s.
 The first beltway section opened in 1958.1

-Source: December 31, 2018 Interstate Route Log and Finders List
+Source: December 31, 2021 Interstate Route Log and Finders List

 * – Texas Department of Transportation (TxDOT) Statewide Planning Map